ndresx/react-countdown/README.md

 In certain cases you might want to base off the calculations on a millisecond basis.
 The `precision` prop, which defaults to `0`, can be used to refine this calculation.
 While the default value simply strips the milliseconds part (e.g.: `10123`ms => `10000`ms), a precision of `3` leads to `10123`ms.

 ### `children`
 This component also considers the child that may live within the `<Countdown></Countdown>` element, which, in case it's available, replaces the countdown's component state once it's complete.
+Moreover, an additional prop called `countdown` is set and contains data similar to what the [`renderer`](#renderer) callback would receive.
 Here's an [example](#using-a-react-child-for-the-completed-state) that showcases its usage.

 <a name="renderer"></a>
 ### `renderer(props)`